 Polymer-modified bitumen sheet membranes are composed of reinforcing fabrics and hot polymer-modified bitumen in layers.
 They are usually installed as a two-ply system and can last up to 30 years.
 Due to the materials used, these are often referred to as rubber roofs.

 Single-ply membranes come in two types: thermoplastic and thermoset.
 They are factory produced in a sheet.
 Thermoplastic membranes can be repeatedly heated and cooled; they soften when heated and harden when cooled.
 Thermoset membranes, on the other hand, permanently set when heated.
 These roofs last between 10 and 15 years.

 Spray polyurethane foam-based (SPF) roofing is created by mixing and spraying a two-component liquid.
 The thickness of the roof can vary based on the desired slope and level of thermal resistance.
 Built in two layers, the first layer is rigid foam insulation and the second is a protective coating.
 Foam roofs can last 20 years with no coating and no maintenance, but when a protective coating is included, they can last the life of the building.

 So if you’re building a new commercial building or looking to replace your existing roof, there are plenty of choices.
 Which is right for you?
 Let the professionals at Gryphon Roofing answer that question.
-Call us to schedule a consultation and protect your investment.

 Our mission is to provide a superior roofing and remodeling experience to our customers through excellent communication and superb customer service.
 Service Reigns™